About The Writer’s Camp Journal

 Under this license:

-DOIs, Archiving, and Citation
+DOIs, Archiving, Metadata, and Citation

 ArtificiaI Intelligence (AI) Use Statement